 Our Camel Travel guide to Puerto del Carmen includes all the information any first time visitors may find useful for holidays in Lanzarote.

 Puerto del Carmen was the original holiday resort in Lanzarote, it started with two hotels at either end.
 Los Fariones and San Antonio hotels were both built in the sixties.
 This resort has benefited from some modernisation projects over recent years.
 Some may argue the traditional character has been lost from along the Avenida de Las Playas, which now features a selection of modern, glass fronted shops and restaurants.
-This resort has a mixture of aparthotel complexes, *4 hotels and as of late 2018, there are also two 5* hotels.
+This resort has a mixture of aparthotel complexes, *4 hotels and as of 2021, there are also three 5* hotels.

 Camel Travel Guide to Puerto del Carmen